 How do you think the course could benefit average surfers?

 Anything that can just help you have confidence in the water and make you calmer in the lineup around other people is a good thing.
 It doesn’t matter if you’re surfing big waves.
 It really doesn’t have to do with big waves.
 It seems like what we’re doing is maybe more specific to surfing big waves, but it can be applied to anything and any lineups.
 Sometimes being calm in a lineup is just being calm around other people.

 Why is it important to get trained both in techniques but more in CPR rescue and basic first aid practice?

 I think that’s a given.
 I’ve pulled a few people in myself not really knowing much over the years, even.
 The last couple years I’ve worked with the lifeguards a little bit.
 So to pick up an unconscious swimmer by yourself on a jets ski.
 Or know how to pull him on a surfboard.
 Those kinds of things are just so critical.

 You saw Evan Geiselman got saved a couple years ago by a bodyboarder.
 Luckily he had fins, and he knew how to hold him in the water to keep his head above water.
 You never know when you’re going to save someone’s life.
 I’ve saved a number of people.
 I’ve also missed somebody before, and he died right in front of me.
 I was seventeen.
 At my local beach, the waves were only about head high that day, but there was current and there were rips, and this guy got stuck, and I’m positive I could have saved him had I seen him.
 I just wasn’t aware of everything in my situation that day…You never know when that training is going to come into play.

 Learn more about The Ocean Warrior Course here.
-The class is available to The Inertia readers at a steep discount of $99 for a limited time (tyically more than $400).
+The class is available to The Inertia readers at a steep discount of $99 (tyically more than $400) until midnight PT February 28.
 The Inertia is a partner of The Ocean Warrior Course.